 A recreation and leisure services education program is judged by the level of performance its graduates are perceived to have attained.
 While a thorough knowledge in a variety of areas is essential in the preparation of the competent entry-level recreation professional in leisure service delivery positions, it provides only the basis upon which the individual will function professionally.
 The application of the generalist recreation education process can take place only in real life situations.
 It is essential that the internship provide an opportunity to personalize the knowledge in a practical environment.
 To facilitate this goal, a 400 hour internship experience is mandated and is an integral part of the park and recreation curriculum at the University of Mississippi.

 It is intended that the knowledge obtained in the classroom and previous selected practical experiences will be utilized during the internship experience.
 The major purpose of the internship is to provide the student opportunities to apply and personalize this broad knowledge base.
 At the completion of the internship, the student should be able to function as a competent entry-level recreation professional.

 The student, the agency, and the University all benefit from this experience as practitioner-professionals and University faculty work together to provide worthwhile experiential opportunities for students.
 Every leisure delivery professional should be interested in the recruitment and professional preparation of talented young people.
 The internship, therefore, makes a valuable contribution to the preparation of tomorrow

 The Internship manual delineates the philosophy and objectives of the internship, the policies and procedures, forms records, and reports to be submitted.

-*The following items must be completed, verified and on file with the Park and Recreation Management faculty advisor prior to beginning the internship experience.
+*The following items must be completed, verified and on file with the Recreation Administration faculty advisor prior to beginning the internship experience.

 *Internship site selection: